BlueMap-Minecraft/BlueMapWiki/wiki/configs/Maps.md

 _Default is_ `true`

 ## `edge-light-strength`
-The sun-light strength that blocks at map-edges will recieve if render-edges is enabled.
+The sun-light strength that blocks at map-edges will receive if render-edges is enabled.

 Should be a value between `0` and `15`